ChrisDuffley/stationPlaylist/readme.md

 ## SPL touch mode

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 17.12

+* Windows 7 Service Pack 1 or later is required.
+* Several add-on features were enhanced with extension points.
+This allows microphone alarm and metadata streaming feature to respond to changes in broadcast profiles.
+This requires NvDA 2017.4.
+* When Studio exits, various add-on dialogs such as add-on settings, alarm dialogs and others will close automatically.
+This requires NVDA 2017.4.
+* Added a new command in SPL Controller layer to announce name of the upcoming track if any (Shift+C).

 ## Version 17.11.1/15.11-LTS